Growing Medicinal & Culinary Herbs in Containers

 This is our foundational article on herbal container gardening.
 From choosing the right pots to creating mini microhabitats, we’ll help you up your potted plant game to lush lemongrass proportions.
 Read on to snag our essential tips for cultivating herbs in containers with success and ease.

 Explore our best tips for creating a small-space garden paradise, plus 7 of our top-choice urban herbs.
 Passionflower?
 Check.
 Anise hyssop?
 Yep.
 There are so many ways to bring medicine into the urban landscape!
-For a crash course on tiny gardens, including how you can get reap the biggest harvest from your potted herbs, dig in here.
+Dig in here for a crash course on tiny gardens, including how you can reap the biggest harvest from your potted herbs.

 Your ticket to a bonafide potted apothecary!
 Many medicinals will thrive in containers, but these 10 consistently steal the show.
 We’ve included our personal growing tips to embolden your own green thumb, plus hearty medicinal profiles for each herb.
 Bring your medicine into easy reach with an herbal container garden.